raspberrypilearning/cd-my-favourite-celebrity/en/step_7.md

-## Embedding YouTube videos and Twitter feeds in our webpage
+## Embedding YouTube videos in our webpage

-+ putting youtube videos and twitter feeds in html using embed share option on those sites
++ Putting youtube videos in our webpage using the embed share option on YouTube.